odea-project/qAlgorithms/report/discussion_tests.md

 - [References](#references)

 # Abstract

+Untargeted analysis using mass spectrometry generates large amounts of data that are difficult to store, share and process in large quantities.
+To adress this issue, information regarding the processing performed with qAlgorithms is examined regarding its chemical informativeness.
+The property chosen as representative for chemical information in general is the similarity of measurements taken using the same or similar system conditions, where very low similarity without an evident reason rooted in the sample is taken as a reason to consider it non-comparable to the other samples.

-One important property of nontarget measurements is the comparability of different measurements of a series with each other.
-This is especially relevant when routine measurements of, for example, wastewater treatment plant effluent are taken to monitor the overall water quality.
+Such an estimate is especially relevant when routine measurements of, for example, wastewater treatment plant effluent are taken to monitor the overall water quality.
 The decision of whether a system is stable enough for measurements to be comparable is non-standardised and often depending on manual data review.
 The amount of manhours needed drastically reduces the amount of measurements which can be processed as part of a routine series, while introducing a subjective bias into the type of discrepancies that would lead to the exclusion of a measurement.
-Additionally, such decisions are often made based on standard mixtures, which only provide limited coverage of a dataset and have the potential of masking trace compounds with very similar chromatographic behaviour and mass.
+// Dieser Abschnitt ist wahrscheinlich nicht mehr relevant Additionally, such decisions are often made based on standard mixtures, which only provide limited coverage of a dataset and have the potential of masking trace compounds with very similar chromatographic behaviour and mass.

-The goal of this project is to suggest and, to a limited degree, validate multiple different approaches to describing and quantifying system stability as one central component of result comparability.
+The goal of this project is to find, describe and test different, dataset-wide properties which do not depend on knowledge regarding specific features.
+System stability is chosen as one central component of result comparability which is independent of detailed information regarding the samples used.
 To this end, statistics generated within the qAlgorithms data evaluation pipeline are collected for multiple different measurement series.
 The process is designed to be fully automated, requiring no user input during data processing.

-Three complimentary approaches, each covering one of centroiding, binning and feature creation, were developed and tested using six different measurement series.
+Three complimentary approaches, each covering one of centroiding, binning and feature creation, were developed and tested using seven different measurement series.
 The resulting graphs allowed a visual distinction between different groups of data, as well as the identification of potential outliers within groups.
 These methods can be used for (limited) applications where the question